-In Section V.C, we jointly estimate values for $\theta$ (3.05) and $\overline{P}$ (38.7).
+In Section V.D, we jointly estimate values for $\theta$ (3.05) and $\overline{P}$ (38.7).
 The estimated value of 38.7 for $\overline{P}$ is close to the value of 35 assumed by Donaldson and Hornbeck (2016) based on commodity price data from Fogel (1964).
-The estimated value of 3.05 for $\theta$ is smaller than the estimated value of 8.22 in Donaldson and Hornbeck (2016), due to differences in the model and sample period.
-Estimated counterfactual impacts in our framework are not sensitive to the value of $\theta$ , though, unlike in other methods of estimating the gains from trade (Arkolakis, Costinot and Rodríguez-Clare, 2012).
+The estimated value of 3.05 for $\theta$ is smaller than the estimated value of 8.22 in Donaldson and Hornbeck (2016), due to differences in the model such as allowing for traded inputs, though the estimated relative effects of market access and aggregate counterfactual impacts from removing the railroad network are not sensitive to the value of $\theta$ .

-Figure 2 shows in darker shades those counties that have relatively greater increases in market access from 1860 to 1870 and from 1870 to 1880 (see Appendix Figure 5 for 1880 to 1890 and 1890 to 1900).
+Figure 3 shows in darker shades those counties that have relatively greater increases in market access from 1860 to 1870 and from 1870 to 1880 (see Appendix Figure 5 for 1880 to 1890 and 1890 to 1900).
 Our empirical specifications compare changes in darker shaded counties to changes in lighter shaded counties.
 Comparing counties within nearby areas, there is substantial variation in changes in county market access.
-Further, comparing across decades, it is often different counties that are experiencing relatively larger or smaller changes in market access; which means that the estimated impacts of county market access do not only reflect particular counties growing relatively over the entire sample period.
+Further, across decades, it is often different counties that are experiencing relatively larger or smaller changes in market access; which means that the estimated impacts of county market access do not only reflect particular counties growing relatively over the entire sample period.

-Figure 2 also shows our main regression sample of 1,802 counties, which includes all counties that report manufacturing revenues and input expenditures in 1860, 1870, and 1880.
+Figure 3 also shows our main regression sample of 1,802 counties, which includes all counties that report manufacturing revenues and input expenditures in 1860, 1870, and 1880.
 We calculate county market access to all other counties with reported population, including other counties that are excluded from the regression sample because they do not report manufacturing data in each decade.
 We adjust the data in each decade to maintain consistent geographic units, as in Hornbeck (2010), which reflect county boundaries in 1890 and match the network database from Donaldson and Hornbeck (2016).